box/box-developer-changelog/2021-04-15-notice-of-behavior-change-for-item_download-events.md

 Starting today, we will begin rolling out changes to the behavior of item download events when an application consumes those events from our [event API endpoints][event-apis].

-This change will only affect the `ITEM_DOWNLOAD` [user event][user-events] and will not affect existing [enterprise events][enterprise-events].
+This change will only affect the

-This change will not cause downtown within existing applications or require any application changes to prevent uptime disruptions.
+`ITEM_DOWNLOAD` [user event][user-events] and will not affect existing [enterprise events][enterprise-events].
+The new behavior will not cause downtime within existing applications or require any application changes to prevent uptime disruptions.

 <!-- more -->